pylhc/tfs/doc/tfsformat.rst

     $                   %d                   %s                  %le

-Afterwards all lines contain the data of the table, one row per line.
+Afterwards all lines contain the data of the table, one row per line and columns separated by at least one blank space.
-These lines are traditionally right-aligned with the column names for readability, which is not mandatory.
+For readability the entries are traditionally right-aligned with their column names, and the column width is chosen to accomodate the longest column name or value, but neither is mandatory.
 Following the example above, a few table lines would look like:

 .. code-block::